carbon-language/carbon-lang/docs/design/generics/details.md

       (c: CT, f: FT) -> Vector(FT.OutputType);
 ```

-In either situation, this can affect the type-of-type on the associated type
+###### Satisfying both type-of-types

+If the two types being constrained to be equal have been declared with different
+type-of-types, then the actual type value they are set to will have to satisfy
-being constrained.
-For example, if `SortedContainer.ElementType` is
+both constraints.
+For example, if `SortedContainer.ElementType` is declared to
-`Comparable`, then in this declaration
+be `Comparable`, then in this declaration:

 ```
 fn Contains